SAFETY and RULES

 3.2 LIFEJACKETS.
 All coxswains must wear an approved lifejacket when on the water for both training and in competition.
 Where the coxswain is located in the bow of a boat, care must be taken in the choice of lifejacket to ensure that the coxswain is not restricted when exiting the boat.

 3.3 CREW CAPTAIN.
 All crews, when going on the water – whether accompanied or not – must appoint a person to have overall responsibility for the crew.
 This person will usually be the person steering the boat or the stroke of the crew if the person steering is considered unsuitable.
 It is this person’s responsibility to ensure that the crew complies with the rules and is the person to whom any inquiry will be directed should an incident occur.

 3.4 BOAT LAUNCHING.
 Boats must be carried down or up the ramp by all members of the crew, particularly at low tide when the ramp is steep.

 On the pontoon launch the boat with the bows pointing NORTH (away from the boatsheds) to assist departure.
 At least one crew member should hold the boat alongside the pontoon whilst the oars are fitted or removed.

 3.4 SWAMPING.
 In the case of a swamping or accident on the water, all crew members must remain with the rowing skiff until advised otherwise by the coach or emergency services.

-Only approved persons (ARC Coaches) are allowed to use such powered craft.
+Only approved persons (ARC coaches) are allowed to use powered craft.

 4.1 CREW SAFETY REQUIREMENTS.
 Coaches are not only concerned with coaching their crews; they have a responsibility to remind crews that they need to fulfil the crew’s safety requirements on the water.